Five Cost Factors To Consider In Your Carpet Cleaning Estimate

 Assess your labor against your production rate and determine how many employees you will need to do the job.
 Use a calculator like the one from Route’s estimator tool to ensure the most accurate estimate.

 Keep this list handy as you write more estimates to guide you along the way.
-In time, you’ll see the quality of your bids improve and your profit margins increase with every job you take.
+In time, you’ll see the quality of your bids improve and your profit margins increase with every carpet cleaning proposal you win.